NhoaKing-Tech/jarvis-streamdeck/README.md

 #### Security Note About Passwords

-⚠️ **Important:** The `KEYRING_PW` setting stores your password in plain text, which creates security risks:
+⚠️ **Important:** The `KEYRING_PW` setting would store your password in plain text, which creates security risks:
 - Visible to any process running as your user
 - Included in system backups
 - Could be accidentally committed to git (though config.env is gitignored)

-**Better alternatives I should implement:**
-- Password managers

-I know storing passwords in plain text is a dummy move.
-I built the keyring password feature when I was first learning, and I plan to refactor it.
-For now, treat this file with the same care as you would any sensitive credential.
-Don't use important passwords here, or better yet, leave it empty for now.
-I just set this up to demonstrate what a button can do, and I certainly need to revisit a correct implementation later.
+**Therefore, leave the KEYRING_PW empty.
+I have it as a placeholder only for when I can implement a password manager.**

-I think I can implement a solution for introducing passwords that is secure, there are passwords that are honestly very inconvenient to type, and I want to have a button for that.
+There are passwords that are honestly very inconvenient to type, and I want to have a button for that.
 I will revisit this later when I learn how to do it properly.

----

 ### Step 5: Verify Everything Works